-- 139 6.9 Spurious Emission: Emission on a frequency or frequencies which are outside the necessary bandwidth and the level of which may be reduced without affecting the corresponding transmission of information.
-Spurious emissions include harmonic emissions, parasitic emissions, intermodulation products and frequency conversion products, but exclude out-of-band emissions. - 140 6.10 Unwanted Emissions: Consist of spurious emissions and out-of-band emissions. - 141 6.11 Assigned Frequency Band: The frequency band within which the emission of a station is authorized; the width of the band equals the necessary bandwidth plus twice the absolute value of the frequency tolerance.
-Where space stations are concerned, the assigned frequency band includes twice the maximum Doppler shift that may occur in relation to any point of the Earth's surface. - 142 6.12 Assigned Frequency: The centre of the frequency band assigned to a station. - 6.13 Characteristic Frequency: A frequency which can be easily identified and measured in a given emission.
+- 139 6.9 Spurious Emission\: Emission on a frequency or frequencies which are outside the necessary bandwidth and the level of which may be reduced without affecting the corresponding transmission of information.
+Spurious emissions include harmonic emissions, parasitic emissions, intermodulation products and frequency conversion products, but exclude out-of-band emissions. - 140 6.10 Unwanted Emissions\: Consist of spurious emissions and out-of-band emissions. - 141 6.11 Assigned Frequency Band: The frequency band within which the emission of a station is authorized; the width of the band equals the necessary bandwidth plus twice the absolute value of the frequency tolerance.
+Where space stations are concerned, the assigned frequency band includes twice the maximum Doppler shift that may occur in relation to any point of the Earth's surface. - 142 6.12 Assigned Frequency: The centre of the frequency band assigned to a station.